-This cluster of worksheets deals with the simplest of the divisibility rules.
+This cluster of 3rd grade and 4th grade worksheet pdfs deals with the simplest of the divisibility rules.
 Look for numbers that end in a zero, and conclude that the numbers are divisible by 10.

 A shortcut to check for the numbers divisible by 11 is by adding the numbers in even and odd places and subtracting the two sums.
 If the difference is a multiple of 11, then divisibility by 11 is proved.